tewarfel/RayTracerChallenge_1/README.md

 ## Overview
-This is a first-pass implementation of the functions / structures using Python3 covering content through the end of chapter 8.
-I have slightly modified the Gherkin feature test code to simplify parsing of matrix and element definitions to use this implementation; some tests that pass are ahead of chapter 8 and I have left them in feature files.
+This is a second-pass implementation of the functions / structures using Python3 and a little bit of Cython covering content through the end of chapter 11, and tests through chapter 10.
+Gherkin feature test code has been modified to simplify parsing of matrix and element definitions to use this implementation; some tests that pass are ahead of chapter 8 and I have left them in feature files.
 Other tests included in the publisher-provided Gherkin .feature files from later chapters have been removed, and future chapter .feature files have been omitted altogether.

-I make no claims of optimality or clarity but am simply archiving the current state, primarily for my future reference, but also to share with anyone is interested.

 As stated in the book, the key data structures are 4-element floating-point vectors (representing 3D directional vectors and 3D points in space), 3-element floating-point vectors (representing a color), and 4x4 floating-point matrices representing 3D transform operations.

-The 3 and 4-element floating-point vector data structures (named Vec3 and Vec4, respectively) are subclassed from the Python Collections "namedtuple" object.
-This allows their data to be accessed either as a 1-D array or list of vector elements (e.g. vect1[0], vect1[1]), or by "vector.element" names (e.g. vect1.x, vect1.y).
-The 4x4 float matrices are handled as Numpy Ndarrays.
-This simplifies implementation of matrix/vector multiplication by allowing use of the numpy matmul(), as well as simplifying vector/scalar operations.

-The "putting it together" example at the end of chapter 7, augmented by the addition of shadows from chapter 8 and changing the left wall color to blue, is the code in "first_render.py".
+These have been moved from "Vec3" and "Vec4", which used named_tuples,  into "memblock.pyx", a cython module that pre-compiles some of the more intensive allocation/freeing operations.
+"MemBlock", an internal Cython program, preallocates 2 Numpy
+arrays: a 3x512 or 4x512 block of float32, and a 1x512 block of uint8 to mark "free" or "in-use".
+The new implementations of Vec3 and Vec4 request rows in the table for storage, and mark them as free when done.
+This is single-threaded, non-thread-safe code.

 ## Methods
-The Vec3 and Vec4 object classes have been augmented to track both total references used, as well as maximum references in use.
+The Vec3 and Vec4 object classes had been augmented to track both total references used, as well as maximum references in use.
+I've since replaced them with

 For the "putting it together" example (end of chapter 7) with shadow addition (from chapter 8), I rendered the scene onto a 100 pixel wide by 50 pixel tall canvas.